 Audit Committee.
-During the year ended December 31, 2022, the Audit Committee met four times.
+During the year ended December 31, 2023, the Audit Committee met four times.
 The Audit Committee is responsible for selecting, engaging and discharging our independent accountants, reviewing the plans, scope and results of the audit engagement with our independent accountants, approving professional services provided by our independent accountants (as well as the compensation for those services), reviewing the independence of our independent accountants and reviewing the adequacy of our internal control over financial reporting.
-In addition, the Audit Committee is responsible for assisting our Board with its oversight of our investment valuation policy and procedures and monitoring and overseeing the Company's policy standards and guidelines for risk assessment and risk management.
+In addition, the Audit Committee is responsible for assisting our Board with its oversight of our investment valuation policy and procedures and monitoring and overseeing the Company's policy standards and guidelines for risk assessment and risk management, including with respect to information technology and cybersecurity policies, procedures and incidents.
 Our Board has determined that each of Messrs.
 Kay, Niemann and Walker is an "audit committee financial expert" as defined by the SEC.
 For more information on the backgrounds of these directors, see their biographical information under "Election of Directors" above.

 Nominating and Corporate Governance Committee.
-During the year ended December 31, 2022, the Nominating and Corporate Governance Committee met four times.
+During the year ended December 31, 2023, the Nominating and Corporate Governance Committee met five times.
 The Nominating and Corporate Governance Committee is responsible for determining criteria for service on our Board, identifying, researching and recommending to the Board director nominees for election by our stockholders, selecting nominees to fill vacancies on our Board or a committee of the Board, developing and recommending to our Board any amendments to our corporate governance principles and overseeing the self-assessment of our Board and its committees.
-The Nominating and Corporate Governance Committee also oversees the Company's strategy, initiatives, policies and reporting related to ESG activities.
+The Nominating and Corporate Governance Governance Committee also oversees the Company's strategy, initiatives, policies and reporting related to ESG activities.

 Pricing Committee.
-Unless our stockholders allow us to do so, we are prohibited from selling, or issuing pursuant to our dividend reinvestment plan (the "DRIP"), shares of our Common Stock at a price below the then-current net asset value ("NAV") per share, exclusive of any distributing commission or discount, as applicable.
-The Pricing Committee is currently responsible for assisting the Board in determining the price at which we issue shares in any private sales and pursuant to the DRIP and ensuring that such price does not contravene this restriction.
-Additionally, the Pricing Committee is responsible for assisting the Board in determining the price at which we purchase shares pursuant to our share repurchase program.
-The Pricing Committee considers various factors, including the valuations of our investment portfolio, in determining whether the Company is issuing shares of Common Stock at a price below the then-current NAV per share.
-During the year ended December 31, 2022, the Pricing Committee met four times.
+Unless our stockholders allow us to do so, we are prohibited by the 1940 Act from selling, or by the NASAA Guidelines from issuing pursuant to our dividend reinvestment plan (the "DRIP"), Shares at a price below the then-current net asset value ("NAV") per Share, exclusive of any distributing commission or discount, as applicable.
+The Pricing Committee is currently responsible for assisting the Board in determining the price at which we issue Shares in any sales and pursuant to the DRIP and ensuring that such price does not contravene these restrictions.
+Additionally, the Pricing Committee is responsible for assisting the Board in determining the price at structure of a solution of our investment portfolio, in determining whether the Company is selling or issuing Shares at a price below the then-current NAV per Share.
+During the year ended December 31, 2023, the Pricing Committee met twice and acted by unanimous written consent twice.